amyschmid/ms-annotator/README.md

 The wrapper will repeatedly run the perl scripts until either an error is reached or all jobs have ended.

+### Data sources
+Primary data is downloaded from NCBI genbank repository See the README [ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt] for more details.

 ## Command line options
 --remove        asmid, rast_jobid, or ms_id
---config location of config
+--check-updates check for updates to given taxids --config        location of config
 --auth          location of auth yaml
 --test          launch tests

 ## Report
 Documenting result of run
+  asmids     total
-  new asmids
+  asmids     new
-  rast submissions
-  rast completed
-  modelseed competed

-  rast failed
-  modelseed failed

   rast       in-progress
   modelseed  in-progress

+  rast       new submissions
+  modelseed  new submissions

+  rast       total completed
+  modelseed  total competed

-  rast in-queue
+  rast       total failed
-  modelseed in-queue
+  modelseed  total failed

 ## Output